junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 quickly force transit from Chap.
 5 to 6, Styne family raid outside bunker as demon to revenge Dean (demon hurting ghosts, but can't get inside bunker), Charlie's soul happened to wander around the area, Charlie figured out a way to dial phone for help (ghost affect electromagnetic field, phones/laptops are just electronics, using waves to transmission, "you gotta be the first ghost to figure that out"), TFW rush back to save ghosts in bunker & Charlie; Crowley involved

-as soon as cleaned up the Stynes and saved Charlie (Cas used his grace to help save Charlie (also guilty for Charlie's death, all TFW are guilty)), know the world can't wait, last straw is Cas, Dean agree to call Rowena to get Michael (Cas already lying on bunker infirmary, Bobby etc.'s ghosts look after him, Charlie promise to call Dean if anything happen to Cas (all those people he had protected are now taking turn to protect/look after him, not just Dean, but everyone they have saved along the way))
+as soon as cleaned up the Stynes and saved Charlie (Cas used his grace to help save Charlie (also guilty for Charlie's death, all TFW are guilty)), know the world can't wait, last straw is Cas, Dean agree to call Rowena to get Michael (Cas already laying/dying on bunker infirmary, Bobby etc.'s ghosts look after him, Charlie promise to call Dean if anything happen to Cas (all those people he had protected are now taking turn to protect/look after him, not just Dean, but everyone they have saved along the way))